ilkemerogul/fybqa-assignment/README.md

 **Note 2:** In order to view intentional fail case as well, navigate to;

-"md5.feature" and delete the "@ignore" tag from the second scenario.
+"md5.feature" and delete the **"@ignore"** tag from the second scenario.
 Afterwards, run the tests on desired browser as described above.

 **Note 3:** Please see the test automation results from;

-"target->cucumber-html-reports->cucumber-html-reports->overview-features.html" right click and click on "Open in Browser".
+"target->cucumber-html-reports->cucumber-html-reports->overview-features.html" right click and click on **"Open in Browser"**.
 Select the default browser to view the results.

 **Environment Info:**
 - Mac OS Sierra - 10.12.1